Information about facilities, thesis submission and extensions, research administration, student services, handbooks and more.

 Prospective graduate research students

-All prospective students should consult the Asia Institute requirements and structure guidelines (215kb pdf) prior to submitting a proposal.
+All prospective students should consider the below prior to submitting a proposal:

-For more information please visit the Faculty of Arts Contact us web page.
+For more information please visit the Arts Future Graduate Research web page.

 Thesis submission and extensions